mattzager/ansible-podman-gitops/README.md

             1. [#]-webhook
                 1. Observe task trigger
                 2. Observe on_pr tasks
-    3. VSCode
+    3. Browser
-        1. Browser /editor/proxy/8881 - view application is your new color
+        1. Refresh /8881 tab - view application is your new color
-        2. Browser /editor/proxy/8880 - view production application has not changed
+        2. Refresh /8880 tab - view production application has not changed